Skip to main content

 (c) Respond to the individual who submitted the complaint explaining how the issue will be resolved; and

-(d) Maintain records of complaints received and their disposition, and shall review records at least annually to assess whether patterns of problems may be present.
-The county agency shall make these records available for review by the state agency and FNS upon request.
+(d) Maintain records of complaints received and their disposition, and are to review records at least annually to assess whether patterns of problems may be present.
+The county agency is to make these records available for review by the state agency and FNS upon request.

 Supplemental Information